GDL on Linux¶

 GDL now requests CMake 3+.
 On some old systems (Debian 9, U 14.04) you have access to CMake 3+ with package cmake3 or equivalent module (on HPC with module)

-The wxWidgets library is mandatory (unless you know how to tweak the cmake).
+The wxWidgets library is mandatory.
 X11 will be supported in parallel if option

 git clone --recursive https://github.com/gnudatalanguage/gdl